joshlevinson/Sample-WP2Markdown/Resources/data-security.md

 ##### **Request validation and authentication**

  Escher is a stateless HTTP request-signing specification to provide secure authorization and request validation.
 It adds an additional security layer and an authentication layer over HTTPS.
-The algorithm is based on [Amazonâ&#128;&#153;s AWS4 authentication](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html).
+The algorithm is based on [Amazon’s AWS4 authentication](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html).
 The protocol ensures the requests' integrity, and also provides a solution for pre-signing URLs with expiration time.

 ##### Access management